tikv/website/content/docs/5.1/deploy/performance/performance.md

         weight: 4
 ---

-This section introduces an overview of TiKV benchmark performance and the instructions to do a benchmark.
+This section introduces an overview of TiKV performance and the instructions to do a benchmark.

 - [Performance Overview](../overview)
 - [Benchmark Instructions](../instructions)